 This blog will ask questions like:

-- What does it mean to decolonize methods in evaluation, and how can evaluators make this a reality in old-school client environments?
+• What does it mean to decolonize methods in evaluation, and to work genuinely adaptively, and how can evaluators promote these in old-school client environments?

 If we can work together to minimize some of evaluation’s big mistakes, maybe we will get to try making some new, more interesting mistakes.
 I don’t think it’s wrong to court a little controversy about evaluation, so we don’t mistake the current situation for “state-of-the-art.”
 The ideal – for me! – would be discussions that make me dislodge and retool my own long-held beliefs, and make us all reflect on who evaluation is for.